DatAlphonce/MrAlphonce/README.md

 ## 🚀 About Me
-I'm a budding data scientist and business analyst with experience in the Financial services and risk environment
+I'm a budding data scientist and business analyst with experience in the Financial services and Investment banking